Meenakshi Natarajan

 Meenakshi Natarajan (born 23 July 1973) is an Indian politician and former Member of Parliament from Mandsaur from 2009 to 2014, her single term in parliament.

 She was appointed as AICC Telangana in-charge on 14 February 2025.

+Natarajan has been nominated along with six others in the list for Rajya Sabha by-elections in June 2026.

 Background

-Meenakshi Natarajan was born in Birlagram Nagda, Ujjain in Madhya Pradesh.
+Meenakshi Natarajan was born in Birlagram Nagda, Ujjain in Madhya Pradesh in a Tamil family.
 She is a post graduate in Biochemistry and has a bachelor's degree in Law.
-She completed her study in Indore Madhya Pradesh from Devi Ahilya University.
-Ratlam was the Place where she started her political career right joining after NSUI.
+She completed her study in Indore, Madhya Pradesh from Devi Ahilya University.
+Ratlam was the place where she started her political career after joining NSUI.